Marco Island DUI Wrongful Death Lawsuits Highlights Obstacles to Plaintiffs Collecting the Money Awarded to Them by the Court

 Meanwhile, Lesniak’s daughter Jeanne and son Robert filed a wrongful death lawsuit in the civil court.
 After a three-day jury trial, the court ruled to award the plaintiffs $5.1 million; the amount included $18,000 for funeral expenses and $75,000 for punitive damages, with the rest being non-economic damages for Robert and Jeanne Lesniak’s emotional suffering in connection to their mother’s death.

 The plaintiffs will not, however, receive any of the money awarded to them immediately.
 They will have to convince Ferreira’s insurance company to pay it.
 Since Ferreira is in prison, it is unlikely that he would have any other way of paying the money.
 Robert Lesniak said that the lawsuit was more about principles than about money; no amount of money can give him back his mother.
 He said that he hopes the civil court’s verdict will be a factor in convincing a criminal court not to reduce Ferreira’s sentence if he becomes eligible to have it reduced.

 Contact Us Today for Help

 If you are filing a wrongful death lawsuit related to DUI, a DUI conviction against the defendant will strengthen your case, but you can still win a civil lawsuit even if the defendant was acquitted in criminal court or was never charged.
-Contact Palm Beach County wrongful death attorney Scott Smith for a consultation.
+Contact Palm Beach County wrongful death attorneys at Smith & Ball Injury Law for a consultation.